ephyran/minip-os/README.md

 # MiniP-OS

 ## Introduction:
+This project has been abandoned due to continuing research I did during the creation process.
+I learned firstly that a modern OS should really be UEFI-primary, and secondly that Pascal was an order of magnitude more difficult to create a working toolchain for than C. Thus, I have begun work on another project from scratch, which is up to the GDT stage.

 MiniP-OS is a pet project to learn basic OSDev I have started several times, to varying degrees of success.
 This repo contains my most recent attempt, started as of November 2022.
 This is unlikely to go anywhere, as it is a personal research project.
 Any recommendations or suggestions are welcome, however, as I am very much new to operating system architecture!

 ## Current State: